Azure/data-api-builder/docs/configuration-file.md

 #### GraphQL type

-The `graph` property defines the name with which the entity is exposed as a GraphQL type", if that is different from the entity name:
+The `graphql` property defines the name with which the entity is exposed as a GraphQL type", if that is different from the entity name:

 ```json
 "graphql":{